Physical measures for the geodesic flow tangent to a transversally conformal foliation: Foliations associated to Fuchsian representations

-By evaluating the orientation preserving equivariance $h:\R\PP^1\to \R\PP^1$ on triples of points, we get an equivariant and bih\"older homeomorphism $H:\SSS\to\SSS$ which descends to the quotient and provides an orbit equivalence between the geodesic flows on the unit tangent bundles corresponding respectively to the metrics $m_1$ and $m_2$.
+We call $h$ the \emph{boundary correspondence}: it is bih\"older and orientation preserving (see Section 5.9 of Thurston's notes \cite{Thurston} for all these facts).
+By evaluating $h$ on triples of points, we get an equivariant and bih\"older homeomorphism $H:\SSS\to\SSS$ which descends to the quotient and provides an orbit equivalence between the geodesic flows on the unit tangent bundles corresponding respectively to the metrics $m_1$ and $m_2$.
 We will conveniently identify $H$ with a homeomorphism of $T^1\Hyp$.

-\paragraph{Average reparametrization of the geodesic flow.} Define the function $a:\R\times T^1\Hyp\mapsto\R$ defined for $(t,v)\in\R\times T^1\Hyp$:
+\paragraph{Average reparametrization of the geodesic flow --} Define the function $a:\R\times T^1\Hyp\mapsto\R$ defined for $(t,v)\in\R\times T^1\Hyp$:

 It can be proven that $a$ descends to a Liouville-integrable (for $m_1$) additive cocycle of $T^1\Sigma$.
 Birkhoff's additive ergodic theorem then ensures the existence of the following number, that will be referred to as the \emph{average reparametrization of the geodesic flow}, \emph{for Liouville almost every} $v\in T^1\Sigma$